 This existing development will see the lower ground of unused space converted into 6 one bed apartments to help tackle homelessness.

 We are delighted to be playing a part in the next phase of addressing street homelessness in Swansea over the longer term through this strategic partnership with the local council.

-Handover will be due in late 2021.
+Handover will be due in early 2022.

 Completed in September 2021, this development saw the upper two floors of this Castle Street building converted into 22 new homes, positioned perfectly for access into the city centre as well as bus and train links close by.